mixxxdj/manual/source/chapters/library.rst

 * **Join with previous**: Append the selected history session to the end of the previous one.
 * **Export playlist**: Export a session in various file formats.
-This allows you to use the data in other applic
+This allows you to use the data in other applications.

 .. _library-analyze: